janis-commerce/mongodb/README.md

 - limit `Number`: Sets the page size when fetching documents.
 Defaults to the limit of the constructor.
 - page `Number`: Sets the current page to retrieve.
 - filters `Object|Array<Object>`: Sets the criteria to match documents.
 An object means AND operation between multiple filters.
 An array mean an OR operation.
 See examples [below](#filters).
+- fields `Array<String>`: **Since 2.7.0**.
+Specific fields to be returned in the query for every document.
+This feature uses MongoDB projections.
+See more: https://www.mongodb.com/docs/manual/tutorial/project-fields-from-query-results/
+- excludeFields `Array<String>`: **Since 2.7.0**.
+Specific fields to exclude in the query for every document.
+Available when `fields` was not received.
+This feature also uses MongoDB projections.

 Parameters example:
 ```js